-The cost of this holiday is £645 with pretty much everything included, except your travel to Glasgow.
-We have chosen Glasgow as the ideal starting point and we will have a welcome reception and dinner together and our first night at the Jury’s Inn Hotel very near Central Station.
+The cost of this holiday is £695 with pretty much everything included, except your travel to Glasgow.
+We have chosen Glasgow as the ideal starting point and we will have a welcome reception and dinner together on our first night at the Radisson Blu Hotel very near Central Station.
 Our next three nights are at the Isle of Mull Hotel, in a great location on the seashore in the village of Craignure.
-All rooms have a sea view and private facilities, but rooms higher in the hotel have better views.
-We can request these for a £20 per person supplement.
-To request these, mark your booking form SEA VIEW.
+All Lower Ground rooms have private facilities and views of the gardens leading to the sea.
+Ground Sea View rooms have the best sea views in the hotel—some of the best in Mull, and we can request these for a £30 per person supplement.
+To request these, mark your booking form SEA VIEW in the special requests box.

-Hotel accommodation, Breakfast, 2 lunches and 4 dinners, Sightseeing programme, Entrance fees & guiding, Gratuities
+Hotel accommodation, 4 breakfasts, 2 picnic lunches and 4 dinners, sightseeing programme, entrance fees & guiding, and gratuities

 Travel to Glasgow is not included.
 Train is possibly easiest with our first night hotel walking distance from Central station.
 We recommend booking rail tickets online from www.thetrainline.com or similar.